pekupk/manvsolives/README.md

 ## Testing and development server

 The testing server is a nodejs Hapi web server (c.f., index.js).
+The server serves part1.html, javascript files and the assets files.

+## Assets

+Graphical assets are currently .png, .mp3 and .m4a files.